rubikpi-ai/documentation/docs-en/docs/makers-hub/ai-machine-learning/Audio-Classification-and-GPIO-Response-Rubik-Pi-3.md

 ## ​Final Notes

  Detecting glass breakage using audio used to be a challenging problem with the heuristic programming paradigm.
 Today, this is easily solved, provided the right tools are chosen.
-The Thundercomm Rubik Pi 3 integrates naturally with Edge Impulse, has more than enough resources for local Machine Learning inference, and offers all the flexibility needed to connect external devices via the GPIO header pins.
+The Thundercomm RUBIK Pi 3 integrates naturally with Edge Impulse, has more than enough resources for local Machine Learning inference, and offers all the flexibility needed to connect external devices via the GPIO header pins.
 ## ​Links

  [https://studio.edgeimpulse.com/studio/828677](https://studio.edgeimpulse.com/studio/828677)